~ a short story

 “I want to use it.
 Today,” Matthias said flatly.
-The words echoed off the large spaces of the laboratory, emptied of its normally bustling and fervent group of young engineers.
-Matthias had enjoyed working with them most of all, serving as a mentor to the best of the best in his own former field.
+The words echoed off the large spaces of the laboratory, emptied of its fervently bustling group of young engineers.
+Matthias had enjoyed working with them most of all, serving as a half-mentor, half-fanatic to the best of the best in his own former field.
 Always straight to the heart of the matter, thought Mort.

-Mort heaved a sigh and stood before Matthias and the apparatus.
+Mort heaved a sigh and stood before Matthias and the apparatus, eyeing them together.

 “You said it’s ready,” Matthias continued.

-“That doesn’t mean it is right for you to be using, at this point,” Mort responded.
+“That doesn’t mean it is right for you to be using it yet,” Mort responded.